 spGetUserNameById 1003

-3.Another advantage of using stored procedures is code reusability and better maintainability
+3.Using stored procedures offers code reusability and better maintainability

-The advantage of doing so is that tomorrow for some reason if there is a bug in the stored procedure or the logic of the stored procedure has to be changed you only have one place to change it and irrespective of that being used by multiple applications.
+The advantage is that if, for some reason, there is a bug in the stored procedure or if the logic of the stored procedure needs to be changed, you only need to make the change in one place.
+This is regardless of the fact that the stored procedure is being used by multiple applications.
+As a result, maintainability becomes much easier.